Jim Bell: "Assassination Politics" essay

 The Cypherpunks list archives include many references to, what became known as ' AP' and ' APster ' from 1996 onwards.
 The names "assassination politics" and "Jim Bell" also cropped up in the US government's pursuit and prosecution of Carl Johnson (The CJ Files).

 In 2001, an Australian anarchist claimed to be acting on the 'Part 10' part of "Assassination Politics".
 This was covered by Declan McCullagh in Wired's story titled "Online Cincy Cop Threats Probed".
 Later, in 2003, The Denver Post published a similar story titled "Online threats target Denver investigators – Anarchist says e-mails harmless; feds disagree".
 This story was written by Jim Hughes.

 The essay attracted interest from theorists long before and after its author's legal entanglements; libertarian economist Bob Murphy criticised the assassination politics scheme in a pair of articles titled "The Politics of Destruction" in 2002.
 Murphy claimed that assassination politics was both technically infeasible and ideologically undesirable – from an anarcho-capitalist perspective (crypto-anarchism being a form of anarcho-capitalism).

-Others, such as R. Sukumaran, argue that assassination markets as suggested by Bell are perhaps technically feasible, but because they are so revolutionary, they "threaten elites" and will be made illegal.
+Others, such as research fellow at IDSA, R. Sukumaran, argue that assassination markets as suggested by Bell are perhaps technically feasible, but because they are so revolutionary, they "threaten elites" and will be made illegal.
 However, Sukumaran argues that AP was revived within DARPA by Poindexter with FutureMAP, an attempt to "extrapolate the Iowa Presidential markets system to the prediction of terroristic events" under the "interest of national security."

 Mike Huben has argued that were Assassination Politics ever to be accepted then governments would merely operate secretly (critiques of libertarianism).
 Almost all commentary so far has focused on the first nine parts of the essay and there is little on part 10.